TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ## Resources
 ***

-You have already estimated the resources needed to complete the solution.
-Now, let's refine those estimates.

 ### Budget - Aaron

-Develop a budget proposal with justifications for expenses associated with each subsystem.
-Note that the total of this budget proposal can also serve as a specification for each subsystem.
-After creating the budgets for individual subsystems, merge them to create a comprehensive budget for the entire solution.

 The budget of the project will need to not only meet the expenses required for any components required for the induction controller but also consider unforeseen expenses.